Women who dare dissent targeted for abuse by Yemen's rebels

 “If this is found, we will tackle this problem,” Radia Abdullah, one of two female Houthi ministers, said in an interview.

-She acknowledged many women had been arrested in a recent anti-prostitution sweep of cafes, apartments and women’s gatherings.
-They were accused of “aiming to corrupt society and serving the enemy,” she said, referring to the Saudi-led coalition.
+She acknowledged many women had been arrested on charges of prostitution and collaboration with the Saudi-led coalition.

-The first major round-up of women came in late 2017, after the Houthis killed their one-time ally in the war, former ruler Ali Abdullah Saleh.
-The rebels detained scores of women who thronged public squares, chanting for the return of Saleh’s body.
+The first major round-up of women came in late 2017, after the Houthis killed their one-time ally in the war, former ruler Ali Abdullah Saleh, provoking a wave of demonstrations.

 The scope has expanded since, said al-Jarwi.
 “First they came for opposition leaders, then protesters, now it’s any woman who speaks against them.”